The Best Hiking packs

 KIDS HIKING DAYPACK - DEUTER JUNIOR 18L BACKPACK

 Super lightweight on its own at just 14.3 ounces, this ergonomic kids hiking backpack distributes weight well over smaller torsos so your little hiker will be able to log plenty of miles in comfort even when they have a good deal of gear packed.
-The Junior 18L has dual side water bottle pockets, a generous main compartment, and a small easy access top pocket, and a stretch-top front pouch.
+The Junior 18L has dual side water bottle pockets, a generous main compartment, a small easy access top pocket, and a stretch-top front pouch.
 The “airstrips” padding along the back prevent the buildup of excess heat and sweat while the straps themselves are padded and highly adjustable.

 Kid Carriers